 If on the date of the binding offer the alterations to be made by the consumer are not yet known, this also means that it is not yet clear what the costs will be.
-In that case the amount for the alterations must be held in a home construction or home improvement account and you can make use of the energy-saving budget (EBB) or improvement budget.
+In that case the amount for the alterations must be kept on deposit and you can make use of the energy-saving budget (Energiebespaarbudget, EBB) or improvement budget (verbeterbudget).
 How this works is explained on www.nhg.nl.